LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/ascii-art/README.md

 1
 0,2
 ```
-The first row of out output file should have black pixels at x positions 0, and 2.
+This specifies that the first row of out output file should have black pixels at x positions 0, and 2.
 The rest of the pixels should be white.

 The next row should have a black pixel at position 1, and the rest should be white.